braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/conditional_logic.md

 #### Number

-[Numbers][10] are numeric values, which can be integers or floats.
-For example, a user may have `shoe_size: 10` or `levels_completed: 287`.
-Number values don't have apostrophes around them.
+[numbers][10] are numeric values, which can be integers or floats. for example, a user may have `shoe_size: 10` or `levels_completed: 287`. number values don't have apostrophes around them.

 {% raw %}